FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 But it is not a **product visualization or marketing focused "render engine"** such as VRAY, Autodesk Arnold, Autodesk VRED, Marmoset Toolbag or Keyshot.

 **For this reason, we deprecated these features.**
-* Shadows
+* Shadows.
-* Material Creation Editor  (Material means visualized patterns of objects.
+* Material Creation Editor.
+(Material means visualized patterns of objects.
 For example, rust and/or roughness patterns can be considered as metal materials for objects)
-* Light Properties Editor
+* Light Properties Editor.

 **Let's have a detailed explaination.**